Frequently Asked Questions

 Can I change how my donation is allocated?

 Yes!
 You can reallocate your GitHub Sponsors donation among different issues at any time, as long as the issues are still open.
-Simply visit the repository's issue page and adjust your allocations.
+Simply visit the maintainer's sponsored issues page (e.g. https://sponsoredissues.org/benvvalk) and adjust your allocations using the "Add or Remove Funds" button next to each issue.

 Technical Questions